MicrosoftDocs/mixed-reality/mixed-reality-docs/install-the-tools.md

     :::column:::
         [![MRTK](images/MRTKIcon.jpg)](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases)<br>
         **[Mixed Reality Toolkit (MRTK)](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases)**<br>
-         <p> Mixed Reality Toolkit (MRTK) v2 for Unity is an open source cross-platform development kit for mixed reality applications.<br><br> MRTK v2 is intended to accelerate development of applications targeting Microsoft HoloLens, Windows Mixed Reality immersive (VR) headsets, and the OpenVR platform.
-The project is aimed at reducing the barriers to entry in creating mixed reality applications and contributing back to the community as things evolve.</p>
+         Mixed Reality Toolkit (MRTK) v2 for Unity is an open source cross-platform development kit for mixed reality applications.<br><br> MRTK v2 is intended to accelerate development of applications targeting Microsoft HoloLens, Windows Mixed Reality immersive (VR) headsets, and the OpenVR platform.
+The project is aimed at reducing the barriers to entry in creating mixed reality applications and contributing back to the community as things evolve.
     :::column-end:::
     :::column:::
     :::column-end:::